patrik-asplund/bitwrap-io/whitepaper.md

 ### Vector Form

-given this simple 3-place Petri-Net that models a voting system:
+Given this simple 3-place Petri-Net that models a voting system:

 ![vote_machine graph](https://bitwrap.github.io/image/vote_machine.png)

 * We can represent the state as an array of 'places'.
   * Each place is acted upon but a 'transition' vector.
-* We represent an instrction set as a set of deltas
+* We represent an instruction set as a set of deltas
   * Each transition vector maps to a single instruction.
 * During an execution
   * Transition vectors are combined with input states using vector addition.